paulchernoch/HilbertTransformation/README.md

        optionally supplied on the command line.
 The user should edit this file to specify important properties like the names of the id field and category field, and whether there is a header record in the input CSV file.

+       ASSESS.
+Assess the clustering tendency of the data.
+       If the data has not clustering tendency, it is fruitless to cluster it.

        CLUSTER.
 The third usage reads a configuration file and the indicated input data file (or standard input), clusters the data and writes the results to the indicated